 Rabalais is worried about the species already under enormous stress from a host of other environmental problems in the Gulf: dead zones, overfishing, chronic oil pollution, seismic testing for oil and natural gas, coastal erosion (see “Fate of the Ocean,” March/April 2006 issue).
 “Brown pelicans just came off the endangered species list,” she says, “and now some of their most important breeding rookeries are getting hit with oil.”
 She’s concerned about critically endangered Kemp’s Ridley sea turtles, the rarest on Earth, a species that faced mortal threat from the 140 million-gallon spill (pdf) at the Ixtoc I drilling platform in the Gulf in 1979 (see a map of the world’s biggest spills here

-Click on the image to expand to full size.).
-Kemp's Ridleys breed almost exclusively in the Gulf, with virtually every female returning to lay her eggs on a stretch of beach south of the Texas border.
+).
+Kemp’s Ridleys breed almost exclusively in the Gulf, with virtually every female returning to lay her eggs on a stretch of beach south of the Texas border.

 In the wake of the BP spill, there’s been a spike in sea turtle deaths, the majority of them Kemp’s Ridleys.
 The number is certain to rise, since some sea turtles feed in the DSL, and most enjoy a meal of jellyfish.
 Sadly, they also eat blobs of oil they mistake for jellyfish.
 According to some reports, sea turtles have been roasted alive in the surface-oil patches burning offshore.
 Hundreds more have drowned since the disaster began.
 One shrimp fisherman privately admits that panicky colleagues fished hard in the weeks after the spill, knowing that the fishery would soon be closed, and some tied shut the mandatory turtle-excluder devices, which save turtles from drowning but reduce the efficiency of their nets.